rajivshah3/documentation/iot/0.1/cryptocore/iota-projects/do-proof-of-work.md

 ## Run the code

-To get started, you need [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed on your device.
+To get started you need [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Node.js](https://nodejs.org/en/download/) installed on your device.

-If you don't have a JavaScript development environment, or if this is your first time using the JavaScript client library, complete our [getting started guide](root://client-libraries/0.1/getting-started/js-quickstart.md).

 In the command-line, do the following: